khalti/khalti-flutter-sdk/packages/khalti/README.md

 Using Khalti Payment Gateway, you do not need to integrate with individual banks.

+## Want easier integration?
-Note: _This package only provides set of methods for client integration of Khalti Payment Gateway.
+This package only provides set of methods for client integration of Khalti Payment Gateway.

-If custom UI is not required then prefer using [khalti_flutter](https://pub.dev/packages/khalti_flutter) instead._
+If custom UI is not required then prefer using [khalti_flutter](https://pub.dev/packages/khalti_flutter) instead.

 ## Setup